Evolving convex curves by a generalized length-preserving flow

-The $\kappa^\alpha$-type length-preserving flow is a special case of the flow (\ref{eq:1.1.201811}).
-So the research of this generalized model is the continuation of previous studies.
-The flow (\ref{eq:1.1.201811}) with some concrete $F$ can be defined for general embedded curves, but it may blow up in a finite time if the function $F$ or the initial convex curve is not chosen properly.
-One can find some blow-up examples in \cite{Gage-1986, Mayer-2001} (if $X_0$ is embedded but not convex) and in \cite{Gao-Pan-Tsai-2020, Tsai-2018} (if $X_0$ is convex).
-In order to obtain good results of the flow, including its global existence and convergence, some limitations on the function $F$ should be imposed.
-From now on, we assume $F$ is smooth and defined in the interval $(0, +\infty)$ and \\ (i) $F^\prime(u)>0$ and $\lim\limits_{u\rightarrow 0^+} F^\prime (u)\cdot u$ exists;\\ (ii) $F(u)>0$ and $\lim\limits_{u\rightarrow +\infty} F(u) = +\infty$ and \\ (iii) $F(u)$ and $F^\prime(u)$ satisfy
+Both the $\kappa^\alpha$-type and $1/\kappa^\alpha$-type nonlocal flows are special cases of the flow (\ref{eq:1.1.201811}).
+Thus, the research of this generalized model is a continuation of previous studies.
+The flow (\ref{eq:1.1.201811}) with some concrete $F$ can be defined for general embedded curves, but it may experience a blow-up in a finite time if the function $F$ or the initial convex curve is not appropriately chosen.
+One can find some blow-up examples in \cite{Gage-1986, Mayer-2001} ($X_0$ is embedded but not convex) and in \cite{Gao-Pan-Tsai-2020-1, Tsai-2018} ($X_0$ is convex).
+To obtain favorable results of the flow, including its global existence and convergence, certain restrictions on the function $F$ should be imposed.

-Before the statement of our main result, there are two remarks.
-Comparing with abstract evolution models of hypersurfaces (see \cite{Andrews-1994, Andrews-2007, Gerhardt-1990}, etc.), there are no extra convexity condition on the function $F$.
-Apart from the case of $F = \kappa^\alpha (\alpha >0)$ studied by Wang-Tsai \cite{Wang-Tsai-2015}, there are lots of other examples satisfying above conditions (i)-(iii), such as

-and so on.
-Another remark is that the parabolic property $F^\prime >0$ and the positivity condition $F>0$ imply the limit
+From this point forward, we assume the function $F$, defined in the interval $(0, +\infty)$, is smooth and satisfies the following three conditions for $u>0$:\\ (i) $F$ is strictly increasing on $(0, +\infty)$, i.e. $F^\prime(u)>0$ and